MythicAgents/Apollo/documentation-payload/apollo/commands/ticket_store_purge.md

 ### Arguments

-#### Base64ticket
+#### serviceName
-The base64 ticket value of the ticket to remove from the store This value is optional when the all flag is used
+the name of the service to remove, needs to include the domain name, not required if -all flag is present

 #### All (Optional)
 Argument flag to remove all tickets from Apollo's ticket store